vinitagrawal/Udacity-Popular-Movies/README.md

 # Udacity-Popular-Movies
-Popular Movies Stage 1 Project of Udacity Android Nanodegree program: An Android app that allows users to discover the most popular movies.
+Popular Movies Stage 2 Project of Udacity Android Nanodegree program: An Android app that allows users to discover the most popular movies and mark them as favorites.

 Screenshots: